Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Summary

 Within the spacetime background of the quantum-corrected BH, we then derived the generalized ergoregion condition for charged particle energy extraction and systematically analyzed how particle charge, angular momentum, and the quantum parameter $\zeta$ affect the ergoregion boundary $r_e$.
 Our findings reveal that, for fixed BH parameters, the generalized ergoregion boundary expands outward with increasing magnitude of the particle's negative charge, and grows significantly as the absolute value of its angular momentum decreases.
 Meanwhile, the ergoregion boundary gradually contracts as $\zeta$ increases.
 This indicates that, under identical conditions, the effective region for energy extraction in the classical RN BH is larger than that in its quantum-corrected counterpart.

 Subsequently, in a further exploration of the Penrose energy extraction mechanism, we analyzed the simplified scenario where the splitting point coincides with the turning points of all particles.
-By establishing the conservation equations among the particles, we derived the constraints on energy and angular momentum and presented a general expression for the energy extraction efficiency [Eq.~\eqref{xiaolv}].
-With fixed initial parameters, Fig.~\ref{fig_eta} shows the trend of the efficiency $\eta$ with the quantum parameter $\zeta$.
-The results demonstrate that $\eta$ decreases monotonically as $\zeta$ increases; when $\zeta$ exceeds a certain critical value, $\eta$ even approaches zero.
+By establishing the conservation equations among the particles, we derived a general expression for the energy extraction efficiency [eq.~\eqref{xiaolv}].
+Under fixed initial parameters, we analyzed the variation of the energy extraction efficiency $\eta$ with the BH charge $Q$ and the quantum parameter $\zeta$.
+The results show that $\eta$ increases with $Q$ and decreases monotonically with $\zeta$; when $\zeta$ exceeds a certain critical value, $\eta$ even approaches zero.
 This phenomenon originates from the gradual inward contraction of the ergoregion boundary $r_e$ caused by increasing $\zeta$, until $r_e$ becomes smaller than the particle turning point $r_t$.
 At this point, the generalized ergoregion condition cannot be satisfied, rendering an effective energy extraction process impossible.

-In addition, we examined the subsequent motion of particle 3 resulting from the splitting of particle 1 (originating from a distant observer) in the general electric Penrose process.
-For the case $L_2 = 0$, we rigorously proved that the resulting particle 3 will always carry greater energy back to a distant observer; the conclusions obtained under this framework are applicable to particle motion in a wide range of charged BH models.
-As an illustrative example, the trajectory results in Fig.~\ref{fig_guiji} correspond to the parameters in Table~\ref{tab:1}.
+In addition, we examined the subsequent motion of particle 3 resulting from the splitting of particle 1 (originating from a distant observer) in a general electric Penrose process.
+For the three cases, (i) $L_2 = 0$, (ii) $L_2 > 0$ with $\sigma = 1$, and (iii) $L_2 < 0$ with $\sigma = -1$, we rigorously proved that the resulting particle 3 will always carry greater energy back to a distant observer.
+Although we have not obtained a general proof that particle 3 can escape in all cases, our proof here represents an extension of previous discussions.
+The conclusions obtained under this framework are applicable to particle motion in a wide range of charged BH models.
+As an illustrative example, the trajectory results in figure~\ref{fig_guiji} correspond to the parameters in table~\ref{tab:1}.
 The results demonstrate that particle 3 moves away from the BH for all values of the quantum parameter $\zeta$, with $\zeta$ exerting only a weak modulation on its trajectory shape.